oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 ## :dart: Goal

-Our goal in this competition is to predict the Mechanism of Action (MoA) response(s) of different samples (sig_id) using various inputs such as gene expression data and cell viability data.
+The project goal is to predict the Mechanism of Action (MoA) response(s) of different samples (sig_id) using various inputs such as gene expression data and cell viability data.

 ## :book: About